The internet and social media have been rife with comments from iPhone users challenging others to say ’17’ to Siri, and then see what happens.

 So saying ‘911’ in France will get you immediate help in France.
 Likewise, speaking ’17’ will do the same in the U.S. Because it is an emergency number in many other countries.

 The feature has been used for jokes and playing pranks on people since its introduction.
-But we don’t recommend phoning the emergency services unless it’s vital, and hope it’s something you’ll never have to use.
+But we don’t recommend phoning the emergency services unless it’s vital, and we hope it’s something you’ll never have to use.